 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Yokogawa Electric reported total greenhouse gas emissions of approximately 644,219,000 kg CO2e.
-This figure includes Scope 1 emissions of about 11,966,000 kg CO2e, Scope 2 emissions of approximately 45,409,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 644,219,000 kg CO2e.
-Notably, the largest components of Scope 3 emissions were from purchased goods and services (approximately 274,575,000 kg CO2e) and the use of sold products (about 287,131,000 kg CO2e).
-Yokogawa Electric has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 50% by FY2030, using FY2019 as the baseline.
-Additionally, the company targets a 30% reduction in Scope 3 emissions within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to 1.5°C. Looking further ahead, Yokogawa Electric is committed to achieving net-zero emissions by 2050, which will involve a transition to renewable energy sources and enhanced energy efficiency measures.
-The company has made significant strides in its sustainability initiatives, demonstrating a proactive approach to addressing climate change and reducing its carbon footprint.
+This includes Scope 1 emissions of about 11,966,000 kg CO2e, Scope 2 emissions of approximately 45,409,000 kg CO2e, and a significant portion of Scope 3 emissions, which totalled around 644,219,000 kg CO2e.
+Notably, the largest contributors to Scope 3 emissions were from purchased goods and services (approximately 274,575,000 kg CO2e) and the use of sold products (about 287,131,000 kg CO2e).
+Yokogawa Electric has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 50% by FY2030, using FY2019 as the baseline.
+This target is aligned with the Science Based Targets initiative (SBTi) and reflects their commitment to limiting global warming to 1.5°C. Additionally, they plan to reduce Scope 3 emissions from purchased goods and services and the use of sold products by 30% within the same timeframe.
+Looking towards the future, Yokogawa Electric has also committed to achieving net-zero emissions by 2050, which will involve enhancing energy efficiency and increasing the use of renewable energy sources.
+These initiatives underscore Yokogawa's dedication to sustainability and its proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents